ummershariff11/LinguaVox/README.md

 ## Conclusions and Future Work

-We hope to improve accuracy even in complicated backgrounds by experimenting with various background removal methods.
-We're also considering enhancing the Pre-Processing to better predict gestures in low-light situations.
-The current project only works with ASL; given the correct data and training, it might be modified to function with other native sign languages.
-Although this project uses a fingerspelling translator, sign languages are also spoken in context, with each gesture representing an item or a sentence.
-As a result, detecting this type of contextual signing would necessitate more processing and natural language processing (NLP).
+We intend to increase accuracy even in cluttered backgrounds by experimenting with various background removal approaches.
+We're also thinking about improving the Pre-Processing to make predicting gestures in low-light conditions much easier.
+The present work only works with ASL, but that might be extended to work with other native sign languages with the correct data and training.
+Although fingerspelling translator is used in this project, sign languages are also spoken in context, with each gesture indicating an item or a sentence.
+As a result, detecting contextual signing would demand further processing and natural language processing (NLP).
-Improvements can be made to this project by creating a mobile application that everyone can download and use on their mobile phones.
-We can also improve the model performance and train it on other sign languages such as British Sign Language, Chinese Sign Language, etc. Our subject project's primary goal is to ensure that no one should have a communication barrier.
-We want to eliminate that, and by using our product, the specially-abled people can freely express their views and opinions to others.